-Wensleydale Cheese is a white, moist, crumbly cheese with an uneven surface somewhat like Caerphilly.
+Wensleydale cheese is a white, moist, crumbly cheese with an uneven surface somewhat like Caerphilly cheese.
 It has a clean tang behind its mild taste.

 It is generally aged for about a month, but can be aged anywhere from 2 to 4 months.
 At Wensleydale Creamery, the cheeses are turned once a week as they age, to keep the moisture moving through them.

 Wensleydale is good with gingerbread, with fresh fruit such as apples, or with desserts such as apple pie or fruitcake.
 It melts very well in cooking.

 You may read elsewhere that Wensleydale cheese was created by monks who had either (a) come from Roquefort in southern France, or (b) had brought over the blue cheesemaking skills of their monastic order in Roquefort.
 Both assertions are factually invalid. (a) The monks were Cistercians from Normandy; if anything, Cistercians specialised in Surface-Ripened and Washed-Rind cheeses; (b) There is a Cistercian abbey in the Roquefort area, called Sylvanès Abbey, but it was famous for its hot water springs, the Bains de Sylvanès (baths), which brought them prosperity.
 They were not associated with cheesemaking: they were busy enough collecting money from people who wanted to bathe in the thermal spring waters.
 Indeed, Roquefort Cheese sprang not from monasteries, as some cheeses did, but rather from everyday people making use of certain caves to store their cheeses in.

 Now, onto a more factual account of the origin of Wensleydale cheese.